 Since 2013 I’ve been photographing the Taragalte Festival of music and nomadic culture on the edge of the Sahara Desert in South Morocco.
 The festival has built a vibrant artistic community, and is committed to protecting the fragile desert environment and preserving the region's unique cultural heritage.

 In Truth to Power Café with London Artists Projects, my portrait photographs contribute to a live theatrical narrative, amplifying and bearing witness to the moving personal testimonies made by participants in the show.

 For Theyyam - Living Deities I immersed myself in the ancient Hindu ceremonies of Northern Kerala, to capture vivid stories of the gods re-enacted in nocturnal ritual performances.

 I'm fascinated by the intersection between photography, creative process and live performance, and love working alongside musicians, theatre artists, choreographers and dancers.
 Assignments have included Circus Hub - a residency with international circus artists in Edinburgh, touring the UK with the Kinshasa Symphony Orchestra, and collaborations with Crying in the Wilderness Productions, choreographer Kettly Noël, and physical theatre company New Public.

 On an artistic residency in Kolkata as part of Re:Imagine India with the National Centre for Writing & the British Council, I gathered fragments of visual drama to explore the intensity of daily life on the streets of this multi-layered city where the past and the present collide.
 My photo essay Something has Already Happened, was published by Seagull Books in 2019 in the anthology Writing Places.

-During the COVID-19 lockdown between March and July 2020 I focused on my own neighbourhood of London SE1, to create Life in the Time of Corona - a body of work exploring isolation, absence and disconnection.
+During the first COVID-19 lockdown between March and July 2020, I focused on my own neighbourhood of London SE1, to create Life in the Time of Corona - a body of work exploring isolation, absence and disconnection.